Caring for Your Lawn

 Lawn needs a wide variety of nutrients, many of which are present already in your soil.
-Nitrogen helps to make your lawn lush and green, phosphorus helps to grow stronger roots and potassium helps to make the plant cope with a variety of weather conditions, pests and diseases.
+Nitrogen helps to make your lawn lush and green, phosphorus helps to grow stronger roots and potassium helps the plant cope with a variety of weather conditions, pests and diseases.

 It is advisable to use a slow release fertiliser containing a balanced ratio of NPK with trace elements.
-We recommend Eco Prime NPK Purple for lawns over 6 months old.
+We recommend Eco-Prime Purple for lawns over 6 months old.